mako-framework/docs/02_routing_and_controllers/01_routing.md

 You can set the middleware priority while registering the middleware using the optional third parameter of the `registerMiddleware` method.

 ```
-$dispatcher->registerMiddleware('cache', CacheMiddleware::class, 1);
-$dispatcher->registerMiddleware('passthrough', PassthroughMiddleware::class, 2);

-// Or if you register them using only the class name

 $dispatcher->registerMiddleware(CacheMiddleware::class, priority: 1);
 $dispatcher->registerMiddleware(PassthroughMiddleware::class, priority: 2);
 ```